Arkisto-Platform/arkisto-patterns/README.md

 ## How to spin up an ONI

-ONI is your main search engine site where the data is going to be accesible by generating a searchable site
+ONI is your main search engine site where the data is going to be accessible by generating a searchable site

 ## Examples

-- See [Seafood Collection](./examples/seafood) README.md's to find instructions on how to start an Arkisto
+- See [Seafood Collection](https://github.com/arkisto-platform/seafood-collection) README.md's to find instructions on how to start an Arkisto

+The Seafood Collection pattern is about generating data set and then create an Arkisto website

+- See [Criminal Characters](https://github.com/arkisto-platform/criminal-characters) README.md's to find instructions on how to start an Arkisto